 Employment Contractsby Kate Russell

-Formal disciplinary and grievance hearings
+Formal disciplinary and grievance hearings - right to a companion

 Confirm the authority of the union official to act as a companion and check his identification.